Saucony Breakthru Review Facts

 With two newer versions ahead of it, the original Breakthru is deeply discounted, making it a great bargain.
 Price is between the mid $40 range to just under $100.
 However, paying close to $100 for this version would be very unwise considering you could just buy the latest model for the same price.
 Paying around the $50 range is more like it.
 Sizes and color options are limited so finding a particular style you favor can prove to be challenging.

 With its neutral arch support, the Breakthru offers minimal to moderate amounts of stability.
-With this type of shoe you won’t get much in terms of motion control
+With this type of a shoe, you won’t get much in terms of motion control

 , so it is expected that a runner will already have good mechanics before lacing up in a pair of these.
 Stability is mostly achieved through a runner’s own footwork.
 The Breakthru will work in conjunction with your gait as a compliment rather than as a correction.